roryabraham/BedrockStarter/README.md

    # SSH into the VM
    multipass shell bedrock-starter

+   # Note: it will automatically open to `~`, but the project directory in the VM is `/bedrock-starter`

    # launch.sh also aliases "bedrock-starter" to "primary", so this simpler alternative also works
    multipass shell